Luckychoudharyy/Business_Sales_Analysis_Project/README.md

 ### We will later use these query results for Data Validation in Excel before making each Pivot chart.
+---

+# `Analysis`

 ## Data Importing & formatting in Excel
-After firing all our queries in Microsoft SQL server, we go ahead and import this data into Excel from Microsoft SQL Serverfor further analysis.
+After firing all our queries in Microsoft SQL server, we go ahead and import this data into Excel from Microsoft SQL Server for further analysis.

 ## Pivots for EDA and KPI's